-To assure the SJVAB's continued attainment of the USEPA PM ${10}$ standard, the SJVAPCD adopted the 2007 PM ${10}$ Maintenance Plan in September 2007.
-SJVAPCD Regulation VIII (Fugitive PM ${10}$ Prohibitions) is designed to reduce PM ${10}$ emissions generated by human activity.
-The SJVAPCD adopted the 2018 plan for the 1997, 2006, and 2012 PM ${2.5}$ standard to address the USEPA federal annual PM ${2.5}$ standard of 12 μ g/m 3 , established in 2012.
+To assure the SJVAB's continued attainment of the USEPA PM{10} standard, the SJVAPCD adopted the 2007 PM{10} Maintenance Plan in September 2007.
+SJVAPCD Regulation VIII (Fugitive PM{10} Prohibitions) is designed to reduce PM{10} emissions generated by human activity.
+The SJVAPCD adopted the 2018 plan for the 1997, 2006, and 2012 $PM{2.5}$ standard to address the USEPA federal annual $PM{2.5}$ standard of 12 μ g/m3, established in 2012.

 For a project to be consistent with SJVAPCD air quality plans, the pollutants emitted from a project should not exceed the SJVAPCD emission thresholds or cause a significant impact on air quality.
 In addition, emission reductions achieved through implementation of offset requirements are a major component of the SJVAPCD air quality plans.
 As discussed below, construction of the proposed project would not result in the generation of criteria air pollutants that would exceed SJVAPCD thresholds of significance.
-Additionally, implementation of Regulatory Compliance Measure AIR-1 would further reduce construction dust impacts.
+Additionally, implementation of Mitigation Measure AIR-1 would further reduce construction dust impacts.
 Operational emissions associated with the proposed project would also not exceed SJVAPCD established significance thresholds.
 Therefore, the proposed project would not conflict with or obstruct implementation of SJVAPCD air quality plans.
-Therefore, impacts would be less than significant.
+Therefore, impacts would be less than significant with mitigation incorporated.